eyanoapp/opensigl/docs/en/finance/cost-centers/bhima-step-down-cost-analysis.md

-# Step-Down Cost Allocation Analysis with BHIMA
+# Step-Down Cost Allocation Analysis with OpenSIGL

-There are several steps necessary to set and perform *step-down* cost allocation with BHIMA:
+There are several steps necessary to set and perform *step-down* cost allocation with OpenSIGL:

 1. [Choose the cost centers](#chose-cost-centers)
 2. [Set up allocation bases for each Cost Center](#define-cost-center-allocation-bases)